About the company

 Enhanced-Multi Effect Thermal Separation (E-METS) is a thermal water separation technology for desalination purposes.

 The Problem: The world is currently experiencing an imminent water scarcity crisis.
 ‘Water’ is the ‘Essence of Life’.
 Current trends indicate that two-thirds of the world’s population will be living in water-stressed countries by 2025, with water scarcity issues becoming more severe due to urban migration, population growth and environmental pollution from industrial activities.
 Current state-of-the-art water separation technologies are very energy intensive, demonstrates low water recovery performance and is incapable of treating high salinity wastewater.
-This results in high maintenance and operational costs.
+This results in high maintenance, capital expenditure and operational costs.
 At present, there are no commercially available standalone systems that are capable of treating high salinity brine/effluents from desalination or industrial processes.
 The Innovation: Our novel ‘hybrid’ thermal water separation technology, E-METS adapt proven flow boiling - evaporative cooling principles used in state-of-the-art nuclear power plants for thermal separation, the first of its kind for desalination and Industrial Wastewater Treatment applications.
 The system also implements multiple heat recovery stages for feed preheating and re-vaporization to increase overall system efficiency and minimize energy consumption.
 The technology is modular and can accommodate desirable production capacity according to specific requirements.
 Elementary modules interchangeability ensures minimum technical expertise requirements, low operational downtime and low maintenance costs.
 This results in significant capital and operational cost savings for the end-user.
-The Product: The E-METS system performs desalination below atmospheric pressure, boiling the saline feed at ~70 - 80oC.
+The Product: The E-METS system performs desalination below atmospheric pressure, boiling the saline feed at ~70 - 80C.
 The system comprises multiple distillation modules with integrated enhanced flow boiling tubes, titanium heat exchanger devices and hydrophobic polymeric membranes for water separation.
 The system demonstrates excellent salt rejection capability, i.e. > 99.97% salt rejection, to produce ultrapure distillate while maintaining energy saving levels of up to 70% against state-of-the-art.
 The Unique Selling Proposition: E-METS will allow customers what they are not capable of achieving today.
 These include: • Treatment of high saline feed, i.e. up to 4X higher than conventional desalination technologies. • Lower CAPEX and OPEX for desalination and industrial wastewater treatments. • Supports Zero Liquid Discharge (negligible liquid waste) from industrial operations. • Utilizing low grade ‘waste’ heat and generating value in the water-energy-waste nexus. • High modular with small footprint.
 Easy to be containerized for high mobility deployments.
 Intellectual Property: The E-METS technology is patented by EPFL as PCT/IB2017/051497, WO2017158526A1 with positive opinion in the international search report.
 The IP entered national phases in September 2018 and filing for protection has been initiated in the U.S.A, the European Union and China.
 Market and Customer Segments: Our product will be tendered to industrial end-user, leading technology, engineering and utility companies to support their business activities and service offerings.
 The technology brings value to a wide range of market segments.
 This includes the desalination industry with a focus on industrial desalination and brine management to supply drinking water to urban populations.
 Other identifiable opportunities include the materials recovery (Lithium), pharmaceutical industry, power generation, oil and gas, food and beverage and semiconductor via industrial wastewater treatment.
 The objective is to promote a circular economy through recycling-reuse to reduce environmental pollution and to support sustainable development goals on these challenging wastewaters.
 Objectives – Short Term Action Plan: We plan to be profitable in 2021 and cash flow positive in 2023.
 Revenue is expected to reach CHF 76.55 Mio by 2023.
 In the short term, we will: • Raise CHF 4 Mio from investors by the end of 1Q of 2020. • Sign manufacturing agreement with OEM manufacturer ROMAG AG in the 1Q of 2020. • Finalize agreement for an industrial pilot system contract by 1Q of 2020. • Commissioning of the 1st pilot system for testing in the 1Q-2Q of 2020. • Deployment of 2nd and 3rd pilot systems between 2Q – 3Q of 2020. • Development of quality assurance, CE mark for selling in Europe by the 3Q-4Q of 2020. • We anticipate product launch in 3Q of 2020 with deployment of up to 5 commercial reference pilots by the end of 2020.
 Go-to-Market Strategy The marketing strategy encompass the followings: • Focus on the industrial wastewater treatment sector to support a circular economy.
-Negotiation is in progress with a global chemical company for Calcium Chloride wastewater treatment. • Focus on the materials recovery (Lithium brine ) market to support the Li-ion battery sector. • Marketing campaign via water technology reports/magazines, digital marketing and exhibition.
+Negotiation is in progress with a global chemical company for Calcium Chloride wastewater treatment. • Focus on the materials recovery (Lithium brine ) market to support the Li-ion battery sector.
 Business Model: Our business model is based on three pillars, namely i) sales of fully integrated E-METS units directly to end-users, ii) E-METS modules sales to technology providers (system integrators) and, iii) E-METS technology licensing.
-Pricing will be based on the sales category and capacity at 1’458 – 2’005 /m3.
+Pricing will be based on the sales category and capacity, which is attractive according to market sectors.

 Type of investor